TriplyDB/Documentation/docs/triply-etl/tmp/ci-cd.md

       - $JOB == "$CI_JOB_NAME"
 ```
 This means that we only run this job if there a `JOB` environment variable that is the same as `CI_JOB_NAME`.
 Notice that the `CI_JOB_NAME` is a default environment variable that gitlab gives us and that equals the name of the job, e.g. `production` (see other predefined variables [here](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html)).
 If you want to run this specific job, `JOB` is the environment variable that you should set in the pipeline schedule page.
 In other words, if you set `JOB=production` in the pipeline schedule page, then using the above `only:` rule, only the intended job will run.

-# FAQ

-### Why does my pipeline schedule only run an `install` job?

-This probably means that none of the `only:` rules in your `.gitlab-ci.yml` file match.
-You should check whether the variables you've set in the pipelines schedules page match with the `only:` rules in your .gitlab-ci.yml file.

-### I made a change to the `.gitlab-ci.yml` file and after I push I see a pipeline failed with status `yaml invalid`.
-How can I fix this?

-Copy-past your `.gitlab-ci.yml` file [here](https://git.triply.cc/triply/ratt/-/ci/lint) and press `validate`.
-This should show in more details what is wrong with the yml file.

-### Why is my pipeline not running and marked as 'pending'?

-This probably means that you have not configured an ETL runner for this customer organisation yet.
-See the section about getting started [here](#how-to-create-a-ratt-ci-pipeline)

-### What do all these `$CI_...` environment variables mean?

-These are environment variables added by gitlab.
-To see what they mean, go to [this](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html) gitlab documentation page, also mentioned above.

-### What should I do when the pipeline fail when I commit in a personal project?

-In a personal repository, you have available runners, but shared ones.
-Thus, your pipelines will fail.
-This is expected and it is not an issue.
-You can either ignore the failed pipeline or remove `gitlab-ci.yml` from the repository.